KratosMultiphysics/CoSimIO/tutorial/cpp/README.md

 ## Tutorial 1: Building
-The CPP version of CosimIO is header only and for building you may only include the [co_sim_io.hpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/co_sim_io/co_sim_io.hpp) in your project file and compile it with your code:
+The C++ version of CosimIO is header only and for building you may only include the [co_sim_io.hpp](https://github.com/KratosMultiphysics/CoSimIO/blob/master/co_sim_io/co_sim_io.hpp) in your project file and compile it with your code:

 ```c++
 // CoSimulation includes